neanias/aoc/README.md

-# Advent of Code 2017
+# Advents of Code

-My attempt at the Advent of Code (AOC) event for 2017.
-It's currently implemented in Python, but I hope to be adding more languages to it as the month goes on.
+My attempts at the [Advent of Code (AOC)](https://adventofcode.com) over the years.
+It's hopefully implemented in various languages.

 See language folders for specific installation instructions.